 What Drugs Are Used to Treat Inflammatory Diseases?

-There are many drugs available to decrease joint pain, swelling, and/or inflammation and hopefully prevent or minimize the progression of the inflammatory disease.
+Many drugs are available to ease joint pain, swelling, or inflammation and hopefully to keep your inflammatory disease from getting worse.
 These medications include:

-- Anti-inflammatory pain reliever drugs (NSAIDs -- such as aspirin, ibuprofen, or Celebrex)
+- Anti-inflammatory pain relievers (NSAIDs such as aspirin, ibuprofen, or naproxen)

 - Corticosteroids (such as prednisone)

-When you are prescribed any drug, it is important to meet with your doctor regularly so he or she can check its effectiveness and detect the development of any side effects.
+If you’re taking any prescription drug, it’s important to meet with your doctor regularly so they can check how well it’s working and whether you have any side effects.